-In addition to this new option, the SBLC continues to offer virtual options through the North East Florida Educational Consortium's (NEFEC's) MyDistrict Virtual School program as well.
-Courses in this program may be offered using either Edgenuity curriculum or curriculum from Florida Virtual School.
+In addition to Levy Virtual School, the SBLC continues to offer virtual options through the North East Florida Educational Consortium's (NEFEC's) MyDistrict Virtual School program as well.
+Courses in this program may be offered using either Edgenuity, Florida Virtual School or K12, inc. (K-5 only) curriculum.
 However, these programs do NOT offer face-to-face contact with certified teachers.
-L MyDistrict Virtual School is In accordance with 1002.45, F.S..
+MyDistrict Virtual School is In accordance with 1002.45, F.S., which states that ALL students, including home education and private school students, are eligible to participate in any virtual instruction program.